 Writing for a living has its benefits, especially if you’re a freelance writer.
-You’re pretty much in control of your work schedule and your writing productivity, and how you manage your time is totally up to you.
+You’re pretty much in control of your work schedule, your writing productivity and writing space, and how you manage your time are totally up to you.

 But there is a flip side too.

 Since you aren’t working a fixed number of hours in a controlled office environment, it is easier to lose focus, to procrastinate, and to feel distracted by the goings-on around you which can severely harm your overall writing productivity.

 Things get even more difficult when you’re the one responsible for generating high-quality content for your writing business or blog on a regular basis.
 I speak from experience.

 Having worked as a full-time, work-from-home content writer for so many years, I’ve long noticed that our surroundings can have an enormous impact on our writing efficiency.

 The next time you’re struggling to get the right words to flow, become mindful of the physical writing space around you and consider whether or not you’re in an environment that motivates you to write.